Thank you for considering the PhD program in Sociology at the University of Colorado Boulder!

 Requirements for the PhD Degree

-- Successful Completion of Required Seminars: These include: Research Design, Data 1/Quantitative Methods 1, Data 2/Quantitative Methods 2, Logics of Qualitative Research, Sociological Theory and a second theory seminar of the student’s choice.
+2. Successful Completion of Required Seminars: These include: Research Design, Data 1/Quantitative Methods 1, Data 2/Quantitative Methods 2, Logics of Qualitative Research, Classical Sociological Theory, and Contemporary Theory.

 Typical Sequence Through the Program